CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 {: .no_toc }
 Default: On

-Update Teams Private Chats with latest 10 exported messages
+Update Teams Private Chats with latest 10 exported messages.

 Change Conditions: Turn off to disable the migration of Microsoft Teams 1-to-1 and 1-to-many private chats